Borstal, Rochester: Fort Borstal

 Fort Borstal was built as an afterthought from the 1859 Royal Commission on the Defence of the United Kingdom, by convict labour between 1875 and 1885.
 A narrow gauge railway called the Eastern Defences Railway was built from a pier on the River Medway at Borstal, up the hillside to the fort, and on to Forts Bridgewood, Horsted and Luton to transfer materials and convict labourers to the building sites.
 Fort Borstal is of polygonal design and was never originally armed.
 An anti-aircraft battery was based there in the Second World War.
 It is now in private ownership.

-Borstal Prison
+Prisons

-On the edge of Borstal are Rochester and Cookham Wood prisons.
-Rochester was originally known as Borstal Prison and was founded in 1870.
-Borstal Prison was once an experimental juvenile prison of the reformatory type set up in 1902.
+On the edge of Borstal are HM Prison Rochester and HM Prison Cookham Wood.
+HM Prison Rochester was originally known as Borstal Prison and was founded in 1870; it became for many years an experimental juvenile prison of the reformatory type set up in 1902.
 Because it was the first detention centre of its kind in the United Kingdom, the word "Borstal" became synonymous with other detention centres for youths across the country, and elsewhere.
 In view of that connotation, the prison was renamed 'Rochester Young Offenders Institution'.
 HM Prison Cookham Wood was added to the site later, in 1978.